 Remote Keyless Entry System

-The BCM or ECU acts as the brain of the remote keyless entry system.
+The BCM or ECU acts as the brain of Remote Keyless Entry Systems.
 The BCM or ECU authenticates the signal, decodes the requested action, and sends commands to the appropriate vehicle systems.

 Actuators are the physical components that carry out the requested actions, such as locking or unlocking the doors, releasing the trunk, or activating the ignition system.
 Sensors, on the other hand, provide feedback to the BCM or ECU about the status of various vehicle systems, ensuring proper operation and security.